Gene expression profiling reveals 2 overarching types of ALCL with distinct targetable biology: an LLMPP study. Academic Article uri icon

 abstract

 • Anaplastic large cell lymphomas (ALCLs) are CD30+ T-cell lymphomas that share pathologic features but differ in presentation, outcome, and genetics.
-Current classification incorporates clinical presentation and ALK status, but inadequately addresses molecular heterogeneity and therapeutic vulnerabilities.
-We studied 689 ALCLs in the Lymphoma/Leukemia Molecular Profiling Project and performed expert consensus review, genetic subtyping (ALK, DUSP22, TP63, and triple-negative), and immunohistochemistry for phospho-STAT3Tyr705.
-RNAseq with unsupervised gene expression profiling in a sub-cohort (N=393) identified two main molecular types of ALCL that could be predicted with 91% accuracy based on the presence (Type I) or absence (Type II) of phospho-STAT3Y705 expression (P<0.0001).
-Type I ALCLs included ALK+ ALCL and a subset of triple-negative ALCLs (TN-I); Type II ALCLs included tumors with DUSP22 and/or TP63 rearrangements and the remaining triple-negative ALCLs (TN-II).
-Type I ALCLs were enriched for JAK-STAT3 (FDR<0.0001), whereas Type II ALCLs were enriched for non-tyrosine kinase pathways, particularly epigenetic regulators such as EZH2 (FDR<0.0001).
-EZH2 and H3K27me3 were overexpressed by immunohistochemistry (P<0.0001).
-Prognosis in systemic ALCL was favorable for DUSP22-rearranged ALCL (5-year OS, 95%; N=49) and ALK+ ALCL (88%; N=101), intermediate for triple-negative ALCL (TN-I, 52% and TN-II, 37%; N=92), and poor for TP63-rearranged ALCL (0%; P<0.0001; N=15).
-We introduce an integrated molecular classification that preserves currently diagnosed ALCL entities but identifies four molecularly distinct ALK- ALCL subtypes (DUSP22-rearranged, TP63-rearranged, TN-I, and TN-II).
-This classification can be easily implemented on paraffin tissue in routine practice or clinical trials and stratifies ALCL into diagnostically, prognostically, biologically, and potentially therapeutically relevant subtypes.
+Current classification incorporates clinical presentation and anaplastic lymphoma kinase (ALK) status but inadequately addresses molecular heterogeneity and therapeutic vulnerabilities.
+We studied 689 patients with ALCL in the LLMPP (Lymphoma/Leukemia Molecular Profiling Project) and performed expert consensus review, genetic subtyping (ALK, DUSP22, TP63, and triple negative), and immunohistochemistry for phosphorylated STAT3Tyr705.
+RNA sequencing with unsupervised gene expression profiling in 393 patients identified 2 main molecular types of ALCL that could be predicted with 91% accuracy based on the presence (type I) or absence (type II) of phosphorylated STAT3Y705 expression.
+Type I ALCLs included ALK+ ALCL and a subset of triple-negative ALCLs (TN-I); type II ALCLs included tumors with DUSP22 and/or TP63 rearrangements and the remaining triple-negative ALCLs (TN-II).
+Type I ALCLs were enriched for JAK-STAT3, whereas type II ALCLs were enriched for non-tyrosine kinase pathways, particularly epigenetic regulators such as EZH2.
+Immunohistochemistry showed overexpression of EZH2 and its trimethylated substrate H3K27.
+Prognosis in systemic ALCL was favorable for DUSP22-rearranged ALCL (5-year overall survival, 95%) and ALK+ ALCL (88%), intermediate for triple-negative ALCL (TN-I, 52% and TN-II, 37%), and poor for TP63-rearranged ALCL (0%).
+We introduce an integrated molecular classification that preserves currently diagnosed ALCL entities but identifies 4 molecularly distinct ALK- ALCL subtypes (DUSP22-rearranged, TP63-rearranged, TN-I, and TN-II).
+This classification can be easily implemented on paraffin tissue in routine practice or clinical trials, and stratifies ALCL into diagnostically, prognostically, biologically, and potentially therapeutically relevant subtypes.

 authors